 You Can Know!
 Scott Pauley

 There are many things I do not know.
-I do not know what Washington will do tomorrow.
-I do not know what Wall Street will do this week.
-I do not know what world governments will do this year.
+I cannot predict what Washington will do tomorrow.
+We do not know what Wall Street will do this week.
+Only the Lord knows what world governments will do this year.
 Life is full of unknowns, and the most troubling are the ones that affect you personally.

 In fact, there are many things that are simply unknowable because of our limited understanding and finite minds.
 Education, information, and intuition can never answer the deep, spiritual questions of life.
 Only God can do that.